Build

 Vibe Coding Tool

-Vibe coding works until it doesn't.
-Vague prompts send good agents in the wrong direction.
-You end up with code that looks finished and breaks under real use.
+A vibe coding tool works until it doesn't.
+Vague prompts send good agents in the wrong direction, and you end up with code that looks finished but breaks under real use.
+Tekk is the planning layer that fixes the prompt before it's handed off.